Ishwari Singh

 Maharaja Sir Ishwari Singhji, KCIE (8 March 1893 – 23 April 1945) was the 27th ruler of the princely state of Bundi belonging to Hada Chauhan clan of Rajputs.

-He was the ruler of Bundi from 1927, when he ascended the throne upon the death of Raghubir Singh and ruled until his death in 1945.
-He was nephew of the deceased ruler Raghubir Singh of Bundi and ascended the throne upon his death on 8 August 1927 and was invested with full ruling powers a month later on 26 September 1927.
+Ishwari was the ruler of Bundi from 1927, when he ascended the throne upon the death of Raghubir Singh and ruled until his death in 1945.
+He was a nephew of Raghubir and ascended the throne upon his death on 8 August 1927 and was invested with full ruling powers a month later on 26 September 1927.
 He served as Aide-de-Camp (Honorary) to King George VI in 1945.

-He was succeeded by his adopted son Bahadur Singh upon his death in 1945.
+Ishwari was succeeded by his adopted son Bahadur Singh upon his death in 1945.